riking/TemplateWorlds/README.md

 ```

 #### Multiple templates
-If you want to have multiple maps that you cycle through for your game, `changeTemplate()` will be the method you need.
+If you want to have multiple maps that you cycle through for your game, you will need to call `changeTemplate(World, World)` followed by a `resetArea`.
+changeTemplate will modify the internal reference used by the generator, which will be referred to during resetArea.

 Here's an example map cycle procedure.
 Q is some arbitrary part of your plugin that holds the variables shown.
 ```java